 Grasshopper GM1 Floor Lamp

 The iconic Grasshopper lamp designed by Greta Grossman was first produced in 1947.
 The tubular steel tripod stand is tilted backward, whilst the elongated steel conical shade is mounted with a free moving joint in solid brass.
 The light can thus be directional with minimal glare.
-Both stand and shade are powder-coated and are available in 6 colors.

 DIMENSIONS: 49.5" H, 14.8" W, 17" D

 CORD LENGTH: Approx 7'

 MATERIAL: Powder-coated steel, solid brass swivel, fabric cord

 LEAD TIME: 1-2 Weeks

 ABOUT GRETA GROSSMAN: Greta Grossman (1906-1999) maintained a prolific forty-year career on the continents of Europe and North America.
 Her achievements were many, and encompassed industrial design, interior design and architecture.
 Having successfully completed her fellowship at the renowned Stockholm arts institution, Konstfack, in 1933 she opened Studio, a combined store and workshop.
 That same year, Grossman married jazz musician Billy Grossman, with whom she later emigrated to the United States, settling in Los Angeles.

 Through the 40s and 50s, Grossman exhibited her designs at museums worldwide, including MoMA in New York and The National Museum in Stockholm.